-Nancy Cantor, current president and chancellor of Syracuse University, is a distinguished higher education leader who is helping forge a new understanding of the role of universities in society.
-In June 2013 Rutgers President Robert Barchi announced Cantor’s appointment as chancellor of Rutgers-Newark, effective Jan.
-1, 2014.
+Nancy Cantor, chancellor of Rutgers University-Newark since January 1, 2014, is a distinguished higher education leader who is helping to forge a new understanding of the role of universities in society.

-At Syracuse University, Cantor has spearheaded pursuit of its vision, Scholarship in Action, a view of the university not as a traditional "ivory tower," but as a public good, an anchor institution that collaborates with partners from all sectors of the economy to more effectively serve the needs of society.
+Prior to joining Rutgers University-Newark, Cantor served as chancellor of Syracuse University from 2004-2013.
+At Syracuse University, she spearheaded pursuit of its vision, Scholarship in Action, a view of the university not as a traditional "ivory tower," but as a public good, an anchor institution that collaborates with partners from all sectors of the economy to more effectively serve the needs of society.

 The breadth, depth, and success of these efforts earned SU the distinction of being among the first institutions to earn the Carnegie Foundation for the Advancement of Teaching's classification as a university committed to Community Engagement and annual distinction on the President’s Higher Education Community Service Honor Roll.
 They also earned Chancellor Cantor the 2008 Carnegie Corporation Academic Leadership Award.